 But the most common reason for digging is social isolation and extreme boredom.
 Dogs left to fend for themselves in the yard-lacking both human and canine companionship-often suffer frustration anxiety that manifests itself in digging or chewing.

+So what are some ways to stop dogs from digging?
 To relieve boredom and isolation-related digging, the most effective step is to allow the dog indoors and let him become part of the family.
 Regular exercise, time for play, crate training, obedience school and spaying/ neutering will also help him become more controllable.

 Some dog owners with born-to-dig breeds fence off a small corner of their yard as a kennel where the dog can dig to his heart’s content.